Impromptu (1991 film)

 Impromptu is a 1991 period drama film directed by James Lapine, written by Sarah Kernochan, produced by Daniel A. Sherkow and Stuart Oken, and starring Hugh Grant as Frédéric Chopin and Judy Davis as George Sand.
 It was shot entirely on location in France as a British production by an American company.
-Its main filming location was at the Chateau des Briottières outside of Angers, in the Loire Valley.
+Its main filming location was at the Château des Briottières outside Angers, in the Loire Valley.